-Key differentiators of the JWU Liberal Studies degree program include a requirement that students complete a minor in Business or Technology, the inclusion of a heightened form of experiential learning, and in-depth advising in fulfillment of the mission.
+Key differentiators of the JWU Liberal Studies degree program include a requirement that students complete a minor in General Business or Project Management, the inclusion of a heightened form of experiential learning, and in-depth advising in fulfillment of the mission.
 The required minor is intended to ensure that students have an introduction to a profession or set of professional skills prior to program completion.

 Upon completion of the program, graduates are expected to:

 - Apply oral and written rhetorical strategies to communicate complex arguments.

 - Apply appropriate disciplinary criteria to examine complex issues, analyze arguments, conduct credible research, solve problems, make ethical decisions and create original ideas and/or approaches.

 - Synthesize and apply knowledge from multiple perspectives to evaluate complex issues and address real-world problems.

 Critically examine and interpret the complexities of human culture, expression and/or behavior using the theories and methods of various disciplines in the humanities, social sciences and natural sciences.

 The Project Management minor is offered only at the Providence Campus.

 A four-year program leading to the bachelor of science degree

 |ART, HIST, LIT, PHIL, REL||One course 2000 level or higher||3|